-This list brings a selection of 30 handwriting fonts which are all free for commercial use.
-Most of them are new – created in 2013, 2014 and even 2015, but there are also some well-tried classics.
+The list brings a selection of 30 handwriting fonts which are all free for commercial use.
+While these aren’t all new, they are tried and tested handwriting fonts that we like.
 Font repositories categorize handwriting fonts differently, so some of them might be tagged as “script”, “calligraphic” or “decorative”, depending on the website.

 1. Teen Idle

 Teen Idle is a casual script type font with thin lines accentuated by an “overwrite” effect.
 This gives it a realistic handwriting vibe and makes it great for titles or image captions on personal blogs.